Scottish-Tech-Army/soundscape-backend/docs/deploy.md

 - Click on the Azure Function app that triggers ingestion - this is the one starting `trigger-`.

-- Click on `ingest-manual` from the list of functions.
+- Click on the only function in the list, `ingest-timer`.

 - In the `Code&Test` blade, click on `Test/Run`